ayvi-0001/dotfiles/README.md

 A collection of my dotfiles/config/scripts, and a bash script to symlink them.

-While it's mainly focused on development, I wanted to backup and share any of my latest settings, so it also tracks several unrelated files, like configurations for utilities I frequently use or games I play (_though often question why.._).
+It's mainly focused on development, but also tracks some unrelated configs files, like utilities I frequently use or games I play (_though often question why.._).

-Files are [deployed](#usage) with the [`install`](install) script along with an _uncommitted_ [config file](#config) (`dotfiles.toml`), which lists source/target paths and patterns for templating/obscuring secrets.
-The [file structure](#file-structure) is organized for convenience and doesn't mimick or determine the destination.
+Files are [deployed](#usage) with the [`install`](install) script along with a [config file](#config) (`dotfiles.toml`) that lists source/dest paths and patterns for templating/obscuring secrets.
+The [file structure](#file-structure) is organized for convenience and doesn't determine the destination.

-There's a private submodule at the path `.secret/` for sensitive files (ssh/gnupg/etc).
+There's a private submodule at `.secret/` for sensitive files (ssh/gnupg/etc).
 It's hosted on a local [gitea](https://about.gitea.com/) server and the remote url points to my own [tailnet](https://tailscale.com/kb/1136/tailnet) domain.

 It follows that this isn't designed to be run in anyone else's environment as is, but hopefully it can serve as a starting point or give you ideas if you are working on a similar process.
 Feel free to use anything found here and please open an issue if you have any questions or suggestions. &nbsp;(:

 ---

 > [!NOTE]
 > A lot of my development is currently done on windows using git-bash, if not wsl.
 Some of these files may have a few quirks and hacky solutions to make things work.
-Certain scripts expect to be run in a windows environment, but this should be clearly commented.

 ---